 - 76 of them were the gates for the regular spectators

-- the last 2, aligned with the longer axis of the Colosseum, were accessing directly to the arena.
+- the last 2, aligned with the longer axis of the Colosseum, had direct access to the arena.
 One of them was the Door of Life and the other one the Door of Death.
-Firstly, the Door of Life was where the gladiators would enter the arena and where they would exit to triumphantly in case of victory.
+The Door of Life was where the gladiators would enter the arena and where they would exit to triumphantly in case of victory.
 The Door of Death was the door where lifeless bodies of the gladiators, animals and condemned criminals would pass through.

 Therefore, if you were a gladiator you would want to exit by the same door you entered!